charliecloud/bitcoin-trader/README.md

 # bitcoin-trader
 A ruby program that allows for automated and manual buying/selling of BTC based on certain criteria.
 Allows interaction and commands via email.
-Uses coinbase API
+Uses coinbase API for BTC transactions

+##Dependencies

+Coinbase - gem install coinbase
+Ruby-Gmail - gem install ruby-gmail

 ## Download
-Download all of the files in the repo
+Download all of the files in the repo to wherever you would like to run them

 ## Run
 Create a driver file (can name it whatever) in the same directory as the downloaded files